kutschke/SecondaryInputs/README.md

-The conclusion is that we must not use `noEventSort : true` in the configuration of RootInput when merging the two data files.
-This is probably not a serious constraint because we probably don't need to do this anyway.
+The conclusion is that we must not use `noEventSort : true` in the configuration of RootInput when merging the crv file into the trk+cal files.
+It is not yet know if the time penalty that this imposes is signficiant or irrelevant.

 ## Exercise 5